 The implementation of the drinking water program involves: (1) establishment of drinking water standards, (2) certification of operators and point-of-use treatment devices, and (3) direct regulation of public water systems (PWS) with the authority to delegate oversight responsibility of small water systems (PWS with less than 200 service connections) to local county health departments.
 The regulation of public water systems includes: (1) issuance of permits covering the approval of water system design and operation procedures, (2) inspection of water systems, (3) the enforcement of laws and regulations to assure that all public water systems routinely monitor water quality and meet current standards, and (4) assuring notification is provided to consumers when standards are not being met.
-In addition, through the Environmental Laboratory Accreditation Program (ELAP), the Water Board is responsible for accreditation of drinking water laboratories performing analyses pursuant to the California SDWA.
+The Environmental Laboratory Accreditation Program (ELAP) is responsible for accreditation of environmental testing laboratories submitting data to the Water Boards and many other California regulatory agencies.